nextlevelorg/eslint-config-aeria/README.md

 ```

-2. Create a `eslint.config,js` file in the root of your project and put the following:
+2. Create a `eslint.config.js` file in the root of your project containing the following:

 ```js
 // eslint.config.js